chandru-python/Automatic-Emotion-Classification-from-Human-Speech-Signals/README.md

 * Angry
 * Sad
 * Confident (mapped from happy class)
-* Silence detection (no output)
+* Silence detection

 ---

 ## 🔍 How It Works

 1. Records 6-second audio clips at 16kHz
-2. Detects silence using amplitude threshold
+2. Checks for silence using amplitude threshold
-3. Extracts speech features using Wav2Vec2 extractor
+3. Extracts features using Wav2Vec2 extractor
-4. HuBERT model classifies emotion
+4. HuBERT model predicts emotion class
-5. GUI displays prediction and confidence
+5. Displays result with confidence score

 ---